mims-harvard/TFC-pretraining/README.md

 Alternatively, you can use the `download_datasets.sh` script to automatically download and decompress all datasets into the respective directories.
 This immediately finishes the first step of preprocessing.

 Now we explain in details the second step.
-To begin with, TS-TCC and TS-SD, as implemented under the TS-TCC codebase, can directly take in the datasets downloaded from the previous step.
+To begin with, TS-TCC and TS-SD (along with our TF-C model), as implemented under the TS-TCC codebase, can directly take in the datasets downloaded from the previous step.
 All that remains is to create the corresponding subdirectories at `TS-TCC/data/dataset_name` and put in the datasets inside.
 This is handled by the shell script `data_processing/TS-TCC.sh` which creates the folders and soft links that alias to the downloaded files.

 For TS2Vec, it uses exactly the same kind of `{train,test}_{input,output}.npy` files as Mixing-up, so we will just process our downloaded datasets once and use them for these two models.
 The only difference in data format is the tensors for labels are two dimensional, so we have to insert an axis to each such tensor.
 This is handled in `data_processing/Mixing-up.py` and we can then run `data_processing/TS2vec.sh` to create aliases to the processed files.